-Military Intelligence will operate Czech National Satellite Centre
+Military Intelligence operates Czech National Satellite Centre

 There are some tenders currently underway that are supposed to deliver key technologies, support technologies and the key infrastructure for the SATCEN CR.